dimiderv/2ndScenario/README.md

 			* Implicit Collection for Org1
 			* Implicit Collection for Org2
 			* Implicit Collection for Org3
-			* Private Collection for all of them together (Org1, Org2,Org3)
 			* Shared Collections between them were added works fine